TDEE Calculator

 How to increase TDEE for weight loss

-Once you understand your TDEE, you can increase it through simple (and sustainable!) daily strategies that support your weight loss goals.
+You can increase your TDEE through simple (and sustainable!) daily strategies that support your weight loss goals.

 • Regularly exercise.
 In other words, increase your EAT.
 Staying active can reduce the number of calories you need to cut, making it easier to meet your nutrient needs and maintain progress.
 Strength training, in particular, helps build muscle mass, which is known to raise your BMR.

 • Move more overall.
-Even small increases in daily movement can make a meaningful impact, with one study finding that using a chair that encourages fidgeting (such as one with a leg bar) can boost TDEE by up to 30%.
-Don’t want to change your seating set-up?
+Even small increases in daily movement can make a meaningful impact.
+One study found that using a chair that encourages fidgeting (such as one with a leg bar) can boost TDEE by up to 30%.
 Other simple strategies include parking in the farthest spot so you have to walk more and taking the stairs instead of the elevator.

 • Eat a healthy diet.
 Research shows that pairing regular exercise with a healthy diet is the most effective way to lose weight and keep it off.
 Prioritizing lean proteins, whole grains, and fiber-rich foods supports a higher TEF.
 Protein, for example, requires more energy to metabolize than carbs or fat, which can slightly boost TDEE.
 It can also help you build muscle, another tactic for increasing TDEE.

 • Stay hydrated.
-Sipping on cold water and other zero- or low-calorie beverages (e.g. sparkling H2O) may temporarily bump up your BMR and TEF, thereby slightly increasing your TDEE.
+Sipping on cold water and other zero- or low-calorie beverages (e.g. sparkling H2O) may temporarily bump up your BMR and TEF.
+This can slightly increase your TDEE.
 It can also help you feel fuller longer, leading you to consume fewer calories throughout the day.

 TDEE vs. BMI